CASFRI/PostgreSQL-Table-Translation-Framework/README.md

                          *boolean* **resume**[default FALSE],
                          *boolean* **ignoreDescUpToDateWithRules**[default FALSE]
                          **)**
     * Prepared translation function translating a source table according to the content of a translation table.
 Logging is activated by providing a 'sourceRowIdColumn'.
 Log entries of type 'PROGRESS' happen every 'logFrequency' rows.
 Log entries of type 'INVALID_VALUES' and 'TRANSLATION_ERROR' are grouped according to 'dupLogEntriesHandling' which can be 'ALL_GROUPED', 'ALL_OWN_ROW' or an single quoted integer specifying the maximum nomber of similar entry to log in the same row.
 Logging table name can be incremented or overwrited by setting 'incrementLog' to TRUE or FALSE.
 Translation can be stopped by setting 'stopOnInvalidSource' or 'stopOnTranslationError' to TRUE.
-When 'ignoreDescUpToDateWithRules' is set to FALSE, the translation engine will stop as soon as one attribute's 'descUpToDateWithRules' is marked as FALSE in the translation table. 'resume' is yet to be implemented.
+When 'ignoreDescUpToDateWithRules' is set to FALSE, the translation engine will stop as soon as one attribute's 'desc_uptodate_with_rules' is marked as FALSE in the translation table. 'resume' is yet to be implemented.
     * e.g. SELECT TT_TranslateSuffix('source', 'ab16', 'ogc_fid', FALSE, FALSE, 200);

 * **TT_DropAllTranslateFct**()